knilink/ktransformers-win-builder/README.md

 - Customize the preset file for different build targets, `python` and `cuda` are installed via [Chocolatey package index](https://community.chocolatey.org/packages).
 So make sure the package version exists in the index.
 - To debug or build manually, run `docker run --rm -it --memory="8G" -v </path/to/ktransformers>:"C:/ktransformers" ktransformers-builder:<tag>` to enter a shell environment with all dependencies installed.
 - Image building and source compiling may hang if running out of disk space.
+- Remember to cleanup unwanted images and containers to free up space.